 This micro batteries from Key Power is a 3V lithium battery.
 It has a long shelf life of up to 10 years and is a simple replacement for your old flat battery.
 Please refer to the technical details for the major applications of this particular item.

 TradeNRG began selling batteries since 2008, specialising in the difficult to get hold of a range of new micro-batteries.
 They have steadily built up strong relationships with world-leading manufacturers and also with their loyal customer base and strive to deliver the best products from quality manufacturer’s at the most competitive prices.
-They now stock a wide range of products, all of which are strongly branded, including products from Renata, Duracell, Energizer, Rayovac, Key Power, Panasonic, Varta, iPhone Batteries and JCB.
+They now stock a wide range of products, all of which are strongly branded, long-lasting power including products from Renata, Energizer, Rayovac, Key Power, Panasonic, Varta, iPhone, JCB & Duracell Battery.

 How to Replace Your Key Fob Battery